Follow the money: the power of in-game mobile advertising

 Statista reports that worldwide, more than 1.75 billion of us played mobile games in 2022.
 Others put that figure well over 2 billion.
 We also know mobile accounts for more than half of online gaming revenues, and games are the most downloaded app category across both Apple’s App Store and Google Play.
 Mobile games are having a moment: the industry generated around $92 billion in 2022.

 So how did we all fall in love with pocket gaming?
 Well, Covid-19 has a lot to answer for.
 The 2020 lockdown was a major boost for the industry, as millions of us found ourselves stuck at home with time on our hands: installations shot up 45% on the previous year.
 We’ve passed that peak, but other factors like fast-growing smartphone adoption and growing intranet infrastructure worldwide keep the market healthy.

 It’s no surprise that advertisers want a slice of the pie: ironSource estimates that overall, mobile game advertising revenue is approaching $39.8 billion.
 The obvious benefit is the vast and increasingly diverse audience: from Candy Crush to Roblox to Clash of Clans, there’s a game for everyone, providing opportunities to connect with your ideal customers.

-In this blog, we’ll cover everything you need to know about in-game advertising including the benefits, formats, expert strategies, and more.
+In this blog, we’ll cover everything you need to know about in-game advertising, including the benefits, challenges, top tips, and trends.